sainoe/ICS-testnet/README.md

 ## September 9th, 2022

-Today, we created a proposal for the second consumer chain.
-You can follow [these instructions](https://github.com/sainoe/ICS-testnet/blob/main/vote-for-consumer-creation.md) to vote for it.
-Unfortunately we forgot to fill out the `binary_hash` and `genesis_hash` fields, and link a genesis file in the description.
+Today, we created a proposal for the second consumer chain!
+You can follow these instructions: https://github.com/sainoe/ICS-testnet/blob/main/vote-for-consumer-creation.md to vote for it.

+In this proposal, we did not fill out the `binary_hash` and `genesis_hash` fields, and didn't link a genesis file in the description.
 This doesn't matter for actual operation but it would have been interesting to have testnet participants try hashing and verifying these fields themselves.
 However, these fields are only for signaling purposes, so the consumer chain will have no problem starting on Monday.
 The only pieces of the proposal that are actually used by the provider chain to start the consumer are the `chain_id`, `initial_height` and `spawn_time` fields.

+On Monday, we will start the consumer chain, hopefully on our call.
+Nobody will get slashed for downtime until the chain actually starts producing blocks, so there will be a little bit of leeway if you don't make the call.

+Maybe later on in this testnet, once we've gotten past some of the other tasks, we can try a more realistic consumer chain proposal.
+This will include verification of the binary and genesis, plus a spawn time in the future to allow validators to coordinate around the start of the consumer chain.